praekelt/feersum-nlu-api-wrappers/README.rst

     $ make deps
     $ python setup.py install

-The benefit of installing the feersum_nlu module into you Python environment is that you can more easily use it from outside of the python_wrapper folder and in your own projects.
+The benefit of installing the feersum_nlu module into you Python environment is that you can more easily use it in your own projects.

 Running the Examples
 ====================
-If you use an IDE like PyCharm you can simply open the python_wrapper folder with the IDE.
+If you use an IDE like PyCharm you can simply open the folder you cloned the source to (e.g. feersum-nlu-api-wrappers) with the IDE.

-To start executing example notebooks run:
+Or to start executing example notebooks run:

 .. code-block:: sh